vhaudiquet/BladePlayer/README.md

 Special thanks to the people at [librespot-org] and [librespot-java] ; without them, Spotify support would not have been possible.

+## Future updates

+New features and bug fixes or improvements are coming.
+Here is a list of what i want to implement :

+- SPOTIFY: Use Android Native Decoders, and/or libtremolo if native decoder not present
+- UI: Show albums in an 'album view' instead of a list
+- Add new services : SoundCloud, YouTube Music, Amazon Music, Tidal, WebDAV/FTP Servers...
+- UI/CORE: Add a way to explore web sources for new content (cf. 'explore' mode above)
+- CORE: 'Blade' playlists, that can contain song from all sources

 ## Contributing